 A little after midnight an aircraft of Aufkl.Gr.
 Ob.d.L., T9+OH, was warned of hostile aircraft near its base at Orly.

 The day’s most significant operation was to Plymouth by two NAG 13 Bf 109s, taking off at 1712 GMT and passing over the target area 45 minutes later, taking their pictures from 8500 m.
 On the way home they also sighted shipping in the Channel.
 In the event, the first pilot’s photographs could not be interpreted owing to oil smears (presumably from the engine, obscuring the ventral camera window) while the second one’s film did not even cover the objective but rather a stretch of land 5 km east, 15 km north and 15 km west of the city.

 All that could be learned was that at “Plymouth” (RAF Roborough) there were 16 single-engined aircraft and at “Yelverton”, 32.
 At this point British Intelligence faltered, somebody pencilling in the margin of the Ops Watch report: “Best points out that there is no a/d [aerodrome] at Yelverton.”
-It seems surprising that “Best” had not heard of RAF Harrowbeer, then home to the Typhoons of No. 263 Squadron and right alongside the village of Yelverton.
+It seems surprising that “Best” had not heard of RAF Harrowbeer, then home to the Typhoons of No. 263 Squadron and right next to the village of Yelverton.

 1./NAG 13 took over Bf 109 G-6, W.Nr.
 161317, white 13 (NP+PR): it lacked IFF but had the full fighter armament of 1 x MG 151 and 3 x MG 131.